 Master of Arts

-The Master Program in Literary Translation is offered in two variants: either with one source language (English, Spanish, French, or Italian) or two (English and one of the others listed above).
+The Master Program in Literary Translation is offered in two variants: either with one source language (English, Spanish, or French) or two (English + Spanish, French, or Italian).
 In both variants the target language for translation is German.
 Over four semesters, both theoretical and practical sides of translation will be highlighted while accruing knowledge within literary- and cultural studies from the relevant source language(s).
 Graduates of the program will be prepared for professional employment as a literary translator.

 The prerequisites for admission are the following: A successfully completed, relevant bachelor’s degree program (Minimum grade average 2,5) and a German university entrance qualification.
 Relevant Bachelor's Programs in the fields of foreign languages, linguistics and literature (at least 10 CP in language courses from selected source language(s) and at least 4 CP in linguistics and/or literary studies) may also be deemed acceptable.
 In some cases, parts of these requirements can be studied in the Masters' program.
 International applicants without a higher education entrance qualification from a German-speaking country must also have achieved German language proficiency at the C2 CEF level.